guillp/requests_oauth2client/README.md

-`requests_oauth2client` is a Python OAuth 2.x client, able to obtain, refresh and revoke tokens from any OAuth2.x/OIDC compliant Authorization Server.
+`requests_oauth2client` is a OAuth 2.x client for Python, able to obtain, refresh and revoke tokens from any OAuth2.x/OIDC compliant Authorization Server.
 It sits upon and extends the famous [requests] HTTP client module.

-It can act as an [OAuth 2.0](https://tools.ietf.org/html/rfc6749) / [2.1](https://datatracker.ietf.org/doc/draft-ietf-oauth-v2-1) client, to automatically get and renew access tokens, based on the
+It can act as an [OAuth 2.0](https://tools.ietf.org/html/rfc6749) / [2.1](https://datatracker.ietf.org/doc/draft-ietf-oauth-v2-1) client, to automatically get and renew Access Tokens, based on the
 [Client Credentials](https://www.ietf.org/archive/id/draft-ietf-oauth-v2-1-03.html#name-client-credentials),
 [Authorization Code](https://www.ietf.org/archive/id/draft-ietf-oauth-v2-1-03.html#name-authorization-code),